 I hope you enjoy this site and its pictures.

 Since this site started it has snowballed (pun intended) into an ever expanding hobby/facility/job in directions that I never thought it would.
-I did think that after about 3 years of part-time work this site would be "finished", now about 18 years later my to-do list is bigger than it ever was and from where I am at the moment there will be no end, as the longer I go on, the bigger the plans get.
+I did think that after about 3 years of part-time work this site would be "finished", now over 20 years later my to-do list is bigger than it ever was and from where I am at the moment there will be no end, as the longer I go on, the bigger the plans get.

 Cool Antarctica has now had many tens of millions of visitors, a truly astonishing number to me for my hobby-site and show-case for my pictures that I took.
 I am so glad now that photography and making the most of the Antarctic Experience are what guided me while South rather than only focusing on the intricacies of the muscle metabolism of Notothenia neglecta.

-I find myself in a fairly unique position where I can relate my own Antarctic experiences and act as a hub for other people to send me their own pictures and information to further promote the status of Antarctica a wonderful and unique part of our planet.
+I find myself in a position where I can relate my own Antarctic experiences and act as a hub for other people to send me their own pictures and information to further promote the status of Antarctica a wonderful and unique part of our planet.
 I can't think of another website I'd rather be responsible for.